smellsblue/Script-Helpers/README.markdown

 Though, inline styles are not supported right now, as they should probably go with all the rest of your styling.

+# Caching

+If you try to include the same script or css stylesheet twice, the script and css helpers will prevent the second load of the script.
+This allows you to put your script loading into partials and yet only have the script loaded once.

+Thus:

+    <% script :src => "myScript.js" %>
+    <% script :src => "myScript.js" %>

+will only output 1 instance of myScript.js.